 A separate ranking of the best universities worldwide is published by The Times Higher Education.
 It is dependent on the academic reputation of the institution.
 The formula takes into account the number of citations, adjusted counts for scholarly papers and international collaborations.
 The ranking also includes public universities.
 Private universities are highlighted in blue.
 The Times Higher Education Ordered List also includes American universities.

 These measures can be helpful in determining a college’s ranking however they may not accurately portray a school’s quality.
 A school with an excellent reputation could have smaller classes.
 This is especially the case in the case of a small college and liberal arts.

 How the US News University Ranking Is Determined

-The U.S. News & World Report university ranking is a global ranking of universities.
-It has been ranking American universities since 1983 and has now moved on to evaluate schools in 49 countries.
-It published its first global ranking in 2014, which evaluated 500 universities around the world.
-Here are a few of the criteria it used:
+The U.S. News & World Report university ranking is a world-wide ranking of universities.
+Since 1983, it has been ranking American universities, and has since acquired the capability of evaluating schools in 49 other countries.
+It released its first global ranking in 2014, and evaluated 500 universities across the globe.
+Here are a few of the criteria used by the organization:

 Pell Grant graduation rates

 Pell Grant graduation rates play an important role in university rankings.
 They are calculated by comparing six-year graduation rates for Pell recipients to those of non-Pell students.
 The higher the Pell Grant graduation rate the higher the quality.
 Pell grants account for 7.5 percent of the total scores, while the remaining 50% from academic reputation and other factors.

 The University of Georgia’s six-year Pell Grant graduation rate ranks as the twenty-third highest among public four-year universities, and has the highest percentage of Pell Grant recipients.
 The University of Georgia has a 79.5% overall graduation rate for Pell grant recipients and is the twenty fifth-best school overall in terms of graduation rates among all four-year public universities.